Magenic/migrationlabs/README.md

 ```
 Which you could put in your `~/.bashrc`

-> In this document we will assume you have done this and that `az` will do the right think on your machine
+> In this document we will assume you have done this and that `az` will do the right thing on your machine

 ## Authors ##